Common estate planning & probate questions

 You need courteous and reliable advice from Sonoma's best & trusted attorney

-In a further attempt to assist the individual needs of our clients, we have decided to include a list of common questions about estate planning and probate.
-These questions include the following:
+In a further attempt to assist the individual needs of our clients, we've decided to answer common questions about estate planning and probate.
+Take a look at answers to some FAQs on this page or click the links below to read further:

 When someone dies without a will in California, their estate goes through the probate process.
 Probate court is responsible for appointing a trusted individual to manage the affairs of the deceased and make sure that the estate gets properly distributed.
 The appointed individual follows the state intestacy laws that serve as a guideline when going through the distribution process.Read more about What Happens When A Person Dies Without a Will here.